Melanie Turk, PhD, RNAssociate Professor

 BSN, Nursing, Duquesne University, 1995

 Dr. Melanie Turk joined the School of Nursing as an Assistant Professor in August 2009.
 Her research interests include health promotion, weight loss, and weight loss maintenance with a focus on vulnerable populations.
 Dr. Turk received her BSN from Duquesne University and her MSN and PhD from the University of Pittsburgh.

-Dr. Turk has been a nurse for 21 years and has clinical experience in neurosurgery, trauma, and urology.
-Dr. Turk currently teaches in the MSN and PhD programs.
-In her work with doctoral students, Dr. Turk has accompanied DNP and PhD students on study abroad experiences in Rome, Italy and Dublin, Ireland.
+Dr. Turk has clinical experience in neurosurgery, trauma, and urology.
+She currently teaches in the MSN, DNP and PhD programs.
+In her work with doctoral students, Dr. Turk has led global studies programs for DNP and PhD students in Rome, Italy and Dublin, Ireland.